duycs/demo-netcore/README.md

 ### 1. You can get directly by using Fork the complete code of this article on GitHub to become your project that will be deployed:
 https://github.com/duycs/demo-net-core

-### 2. If don't fork the article's project, you can create your project.
+### 2. If don't fork the article's project, you can create your project
 #### 2.1 Create new project ASP.NET Core
 - Create a new folder for your project.
 - At the folder, open Command/Terminal then run this command to create a template webapi project: